 The Australian Indigenous HealthInfoNet Alcohol and other Drugs Knowledge Centre (the Knowledge Centre) is a national web resource that provides relevant and culturally appropriate content and resources for health practitioners and community members working to reduce harms from alcohol and other drug (AOD) use among Aboriginal and Torres Strait Islander people.

-The Knowledge Centre collates a comprehensive range of quality materials such as patient education resources, clinical guidelines, culturally safe programs, peer reviewed publications and professional development information.
+As a web resource, the Knowledge Centre collates a comprehensive range of quality materials such as patient education resources, clinical guidelines, culturally safe programs, peer reviewed publications and professional development information.
 The aim of the Knowledge Centre is to support the practice of AOD workers, health practitioners, researchers, policy makers, service managers, community members and anyone with an interest in responding to the health needs of Aboriginal and Torres Strait Islander people.

 AOD use cannot be separated from the historical context of colonisation and the social determinants of health.
 The Knowledge Centre takes a broad view of Aboriginal and Torres Strait Islander health, along the lines used by the National Aboriginal Health Strategy Working Party , and expanded by the National Aboriginal Community Controlled Health Organisation (NACCHO):

 Health is not just the physical wellbeing of an individual, but the social, emotional, and cultural wellbeing of the whole community in which each individual is able to achieve their full potential as a human being thereby bringing about the total wellbeing of their community.

 The Knowledge Centre contains timely and relevant information on a wide range of topics from specific drug types to harm reduction and social and emotional wellbeing.

 Each topic (portal) provides a comprehensive collection of information including: